 Misdiagnosed scaphoid fracture claims

-At Jefferies Solicitors, our clinical negligence solicitors specialise in helping people who have had a scaphoid fracture which has been misdiagnosed.
+At Jefferies Solicitors, our clinical negligence solicitors specialise in helping people who have had a scaphoid fracture that has been misdiagnosed.
 If your scaphoid fracture was misdiagnosed within the last 3 years, we can advise you on your potential claim.

-For a no obligation, initial discussion about your circumstances and to find out whether you have a claim, please feel free to call us on 0800 342 3206 or get in touch online.
+For a no-obligation, initial discussion about your circumstances and to find out whether you have a claim, please feel free to call us on 0800 342 3206 or get in touch online.

 What is the scaphoid?

 The scaphoid is a small bone on the thumb side of the wrist joint.
 It is commonly damaged when someone instinctively puts their hand out to protect themselves when trying to break a fall.
 Falling on an outspread hand puts incredible force on the wrist that can result in a fracture of the scaphoid bone.

 There are two kinds of scaphoid fracture: non-displaced and displaced.
 Non-displaced fractures occur when the fragments of broken bone have not moved out of position.
 On the other hand, in a displaced scaphoid fracture, there is movement of the bone fragments.